isralennon/MSAAI521/deliverables/Paper.md

 ## Abstract

-Autonomous vehicles require reliable real-time perception systems to detect surrounding objects under various environmental conditions.
-While camera-based detection systems are mature and efficient, they struggle in low-light conditions and lack inherent depth information.
-LiDAR sensors provide superior 3D spatial awareness but traditional 3D detection models are computationally intensive and difficult to deploy.
+Autonomous vehicles require reliable real-time perception systems to detect surrounding objects under various environmental conditions, from clear skies to deep fog, rain, or snow.
+While camera-based detection systems are mature and efficient, they struggle in low-light or poor visibility conditions and lack inherent depth information.
+LiDAR sensors provide superior 3D spatial awareness and are designed to work well even with poor visibility conditions, but it comes with a cost: traditional 3D detection models are computationally intensive and difficult to deploy into a limited resources mobile environment.
 This project investigates a hybrid approach: converting 3D LiDAR point clouds into 2D Bird's-Eye View (BEV) images and training YOLOv12 for efficient object detection.
-We demonstrate that this approach combines the spatial accuracy of LiDAR with the computational efficiency of 2D detection architectures, achieving real-time performance suitable for autonomous driving applications.
+Our goal is to demonstrate that this approach combines the besto of both worlds: spatial accuracy of LiDAR with the computational efficiency of 2D detection architectures, achieving real-time performance suitable for a portable autonomous driving system.

 ## 1. Introduction

 ### 1.1 Motivation

+In 1982 there was a famous TV show about a self-driving vehicle with artificial intelligence capable of talking, among other amazing features like video-calls or online wireless connectivity (before the Internet was even a thing).
+All these features were nothing but futuristic Science Fiction that seemed far away in an unreachable distant future.

+Today is the future of that decade, and many of those features that captured our imagination are now a reality, like devices that can talk back to you, 24/7 wireless online connectivity, video calls, and of course: self-driving cars.

+While only a few brands have offered fully autonomous vehicles out to the public, it's no longer fiction, but just a matter of time before the technology gets fully adopted.
+Before that happens, there are still challenges to solve.

 Autonomous vehicles require real-time environment perception to detect and track surrounding objects accurately.
 The perception system must function reliably across varying lighting conditions, weather, and complex urban environments.
 Camera-based detectors, while computationally efficient, face limitations in poor lighting and lack direct depth information.

+LiDAR sensors overcome these limitations by providing accurate 3D measurements regardless of lighting conditions, as they work by sending short laser pulses of near-infrared light that can easily penetrate fog, snow, or rain, while being invisible to the human eye.
+After emitting the pulses, the LiDAR uses the speed of light by measuring the time it takes for them to bounce back in surrounding structures, then deducing the distance of such objects.

-LiDAR sensors overcome these limitations by providing accurate 3D measurements regardless of lighting conditions, but processing 3D point clouds for object detection traditionally requires specialized architectures like PointPillars or CenterPoint, which are computationally expensive and complex to train.
+However, processing 3D point clouds for object detection traditionally requires specialized architectures like PointPillars or CenterPoint, which are computationally expensive and complex to train, which presents a challenge especially when trying to build a portable system for a self-driving vehicle.

 ### 1.2 Problem Statement

+Besides a high computing power requirement for real-time image processing, another challenge is depth: objects look smaller when they are further away, which might become a problem in object detection due to scale, as well as resolution limitations.
+This is why we have chosen Bird's-Eye View (BEV), an emulation of a perspective taken from above the autonomous vehicle (also known as the ego vehicle).
+From the BEV perspective, objects preserve their scale, making it easier for object-detection methods like YOLO, while lowering the computing power requirement.

-This project addresses the following question: Can we leverage the efficiency of mature 2D object detection models by converting LiDAR point clouds into Bird's-Eye View images, while maintaining the spatial accuracy advantages of LiDAR sensing?
+This project addresses the following question: Can we apply the efficiency of mature 2D object detection models by converting LiDAR point clouds into Bird's-Eye View images, while maintaining the spatial accuracy advantages of LiDAR sensing?

+With a positive outcome, this project could lower the cost of existing self-driving mechanisms while preserving efficiency, resulting in a much faster adoption of the technology by automakers.

 ### 1.3 Objectives